 Who Was Neil Armstrong?

 Neil Armstrong was born in Wapakoneta, Ohio, on August 5, 1930.
 After serving in the Korean War and then finishing college, he joined the organization that would become NASA.
-He joined the astronaut program in 1962 and was command pilot for his first mission, Gemini VIII, in 1966.
+Armstrong entered the astronaut program in 1962, and was command pilot for his first mission, Gemini VIII, in 1966.
 He was spacecraft commander for Apollo 11, the first manned lunar mission, and became the first man to walk on the moon.
-He died in Cincinnati, Ohio, in 2012.
+Armstrong died shortly after undergoing heart surgery in Cincinnati, Ohio, in 2012.

 Astronaut Neil Armstrong developed a fascination with flight at an early age and earned his student pilot's license when he was 16.
 In 1947, Armstrong began his studies in aeronautical engineering at Purdue University on a U.S. Navy scholarship.

-That same year, Armstrong joined the astronaut program.
+In 1962, Armstrong entered the NASA astronaut program.
 He and his family moved to Houston, Texas, and Armstrong served as the command pilot for his first mission, Gemini VIII.
 He and fellow astronaut David Scott were launched into the earth's orbit on March 16, 1966.
 While in orbit, they were able to briefly dock their space capsule with the Gemini Agena target vehicle.
 This was the first time two vehicles had successfully docked in space.
 During this maneuver, however, they experienced some problems and had to cut their mission short.
-They landed in the Pacific Ocean nearly 11 hours after the mission's start, and were later rescued by the U.S.S.
+They landed in the Pacific Ocean nearly 11 hours after the mission's start and were later rescued by the U.S.S.
 Mason.

 Returning on July 24, 1969, the Apollo 11 craft came down in the Pacific Ocean west of Hawaii.
 The crew and the craft were picked up by the U.S.S.
 Hornet, and the three astronauts were put into quarantine for three weeks.